oliviawestmacottssw/SSW.Rules.Content/rules/do-you-generate-the-vs-dependency-graph/rule.md

 ---

-Dependency graphs are important because they give you an indication of the coupling between the different components within your application.
+​Dependency graphs are important because they give you an indication of the coupling between the different components within your application.

 A well architected application (ie. one that correctly follows the Onion Architecture) will be easy to maintain because it is loosely coupled.
+  ​​
 ![ Bad Example- The Visual Studio Dependency Graph is hard to read](TimePRODependence.png)

 [[goodExample]]